6529-Collections/nextgen/docs/setter-functions.md

     /**
       * @dev Register an admin on a specific collection.
-      * @param _collectionID Refers to collection for which an admin will be registered.
+      * @param _collectionID Refers to the collection for which an admin will be registered.
       * @param _address Refers to the ETH public address of the admin.
       * @param _status Refers to the status of a collection admin, if true then the ETH address is registered as a collection admin, otherwise it's not registered.
     */